emily-halina/GamesDenDiscordBot/README.md

 # GamesDenDiscordBot
 Small discord bot for the Games Den game development club at University of Alberta.

-Written by Eric Halina, with reference to previous bot by Atharv Vohra --> https://github.com/AtharvVohra/BearBot
+Written by Emily Halina, with reference to previous bot by Atharv Vohra --> https://github.com/AtharvVohra/BearBot

 ## Includes:
 - join / leave message for users joining and leaving server